Vora-Namra/WeatherWise/README.md

 3. **Search for Specific Locations**: Use the search bar to enter the name of a city or area and view the weather details for that location.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.